 The Honey Jar

-and so the boy tormented them day after day, those natives on the hot African farm, pushing them until they wouldn’t even bring his tea and biscuits anymore, hands trembling at the thought of him, that pale cruel child with his secret games.
+and so the boy tormented them, day after day, those workers on the hot African farm, until they wouldn’t bring his tea and biscuits anymore, hands trembling at the thought of him — that pale cruel child with his secret games.

-other times he’d drop it into the empty teapot, waiting for the kitchen staff to lift the lid—those jumpy souls already fearing what might leap out—an ambush from nowhere, and then the screams ripping through the air, the panic exploding, women fainting dead away on the stone floor.
+sometimes he’d slide it up his sleeve, where it tickled and crawled against his skin, alive and secret. other times he’d drop it into the empty teapot and wait for the kitchen staff to lift the lid — those jumpy souls already fearing what might leap out — and then the screams ripping through the air, the women fainting dead away on the stone floor.

-the house-boy, that quiet man from Mozambique with sad eyes, would come in after and calm them down, murmuring promises that he’d speak to the cruel little boy, set him straight, but he never did, no, fear held him back, fear of another sharp telling-off from the white child’s father.
+the house-boy, a quiet man from Mozambique with sad eyes, would come and calm them after, murmuring that he’d speak to the child, set him straight. but he never did. fear held him back — fear of another sharp telling-off from the white boy’s father.

-he relished how the natives feared it, how they’d stack bricks under each bed leg at dusk, raising the beds high to keep it away if it ever escaped in the night. that amused him deep down, a cold amusement. the torment went on like that for months more, until the house-boy finally packed up and moved to another farm far away.
+he relished how the workers feared it — how they stacked bricks under each bed leg at dusk, raising the beds high against the night. that amused him. it went on for months, until the houseboy packed up and moved to another farm, far away.

-years later he came back and found the child grown into teenage years—no longer the little boy but a broken young man now, right arm gone clean off, face drooping heavy to one side, skin turned yellow, beige like old paper, silent forever, no tongue for words or cheek for smiles, paralysis locking him in.
+years later he came back and found the child grown — no longer a boy but a broken young man, right arm gone clean off, face drooping heavy to one side, skin turned yellow as old paper, silent forever, no tongue for words, no cheek for smiles.

 a sting in its tail,